 The international proletariat engaged in a bitter struggle with Capitalism in every part of the world, must not let this imperialist butchery go unchallenged.
-The revolt of the toiling masses in the colonial countries is a powerful factor in the revolutionary struggle for the overthrow of bourgeois dictatorship aud the inauguration of a new order of society.
+The revolt of the toiling masses in the colonial countries is a powerful factor in the revolutionary struggle for the overthrow of bourgeois dictatorship and the inauguration of a new order of society.
 Imperialism attempts to drown this revolt of the colonial masses in rivers of blood.
 The proletariat of the imperialist countries cannot remain indifferent.
-Energetic action must be taken in behalf of our Indian comrades fighting bloody battles against imperialist lerror.
+Energetic action must be taken in behalf of our Indian comrades fighting bloody battles against imperialist terror.

 Working-men and working-women: Hold protest meetings and demonstrations condemning this act of imperialist butchery and demanding the release of the condemned men.
-Demand of the II International and the Amsterdam Federation that they call upon their mainstay, the British Labour Party, to save the lives of 172 Indian peasants whose only crime was that they were hungry, and they were so unbearably hungry because they had been forced to contribute too much for the prosecution of the "war for democracy".
+Demand of the II International and the Amsterdam Federation that of the II International and the Amsterdam Federation that they call upon their mainstay, the British Labour Party, to save the lives of 172 Indian peasants whose only crime was that they were hungry, and they were so unbearably hungry because they had been forced to contribute too much for the prosecution of the "war for democracy".
 Demand of the Two and Half International that its backbone, the Independent Labour Party, be asked to rise up to its noble professions of pacifism.
 Proletariat of Great Britain: It is your duty to take the lead in this case.
-Call upon the Labour Party to take Parliamentary action against this bloody deed of British Imperialism.
-If the reformist leaders will not be moved to action even by such a flagrant violation of every moral and legal code they hold up as standard for others, you must repudiate their leadership and resort to direct action in order to uphold the right of the subject peoples to revolt, and to demonstrate the world wide solidarity of the toiling masses in their struggle against Gapitalism.
-The wild career of imperialism gone mad can be only checked under a threat of direct action of the home proletariat.
+Call upon the Labour Party to take Parlia-mentary action against this bloody deed of British Imperialism.
+If the reformist leaders will not be moved to action even by

+If the reformist leaders will not be moved to action even by such a flagrant violation of every moral and legal code they hold up as standard for others, you must repudiate their leader-ship and resort to direct action in order to uphold the right of subject peoples to revolt, and to demonstrate the world wide solidarity of the toiling masses in their struggle against Capitalism.
+The wild career of Imperialism gone mad can be only checked under a threat of direct action of the home proletariat.